 Risk Management Strategies for Data Governance

-This discussion will focus on the risk management strategies for data governance, specifically addressing access control systems, asset protection programs, privacy solutions and policies, key risk indicators, and the regularly assessed risk landscape.
+This discussion will focus on the risk management strategies for data governance, specifically addressing access control systems, asset protection programs, privacy solutions and policies, key risk indicators, and the regularly assessed data risk management landscape.

 Access control systems play a crucial role in managing the access to sensitive data and ensuring that only authorized individuals can retrieve or modify it.